 - Federally Certified by CONOCER in General Real Estate Sales

 - Federally Certified to Sell in Tourist Zones

 - Members of AMPI, the Realtor’s Association in Mexico

 - International Members of NAR, the Realtor’s Association in the U.S.A.

-- Our Office is the Most Prominent Location in Puerto Morelos
+- Our Office is in the heart of Puerto Morelos

 - Innovative Marketing Program

 Check out the webinar that we’ve prepared to fully educate you on the Selling Process!